henca312/FinalProject/README.md

 Why?
 If we would adress a mailout campaign to "everyone" would mean high cost and low effectiveness because not everyone is not interested in everything.
 So there is a need to understand the potential customer base (General Population data from germany) and to understand the current customer base from the Mailout Campaign.

-To awnser this question we've identified several sub aspects:
+To answer this question we've identified several sub aspects:
 > * Analyze Attributes & the demographic of the existing clients
 > * Analyze Attributes of the demographics of the new clients
-> * qFigure out, which people from the big data set are most likely new customers for the client, the mail order company selling organic products
+> * Figure out, which people from the big data set are most likely new customers for the client, the mail order company selling organic products

+## Data Understanding
+Arvato provided two files containing data for the general population in germany and data for the existing clienst customer base.
+To undestand the data we've focused on 4 tasks:
+> * Get an overview of the azdias data: Look at null values
+> * Get an overview of the customers data: Look at null values
+> * Results: Look at null values
+> * Get an overview of the data: Compare distinct values

 Conclusion
 ==========